 Tana Toraja is one of those destinations people like to visit again to show them to their friends and family.
 It was no different in our case - Chris came to Toraja Land for the first time many years ago, and the place struck him so much he knew he would come back.

 This part of Indonesia is worth a longer visit but if you don't have time check our 2-day itinerary.
 It covers pretty much all the main attractions of Toraja Land.
-Just bear in mind that in order to complete the list you'll have to start early in the morning and come back to the hotel after dark.
+Just bear in mind that to complete the list, you'll have to start early in the morning and come back to the hotel after dark.

 We stayed in Hotel Sahid Toraja where, thanks to the great help of the receptionist, we arranged a car with a driver.
 The driver appeared to be a smart guy and proposed the following itinerary based on our list of places we wanted to see, plus some extra as the suggestions from his side.

 Day 1 (southern loop, orange color on the map)

 Makale is not a big city, yet big enough to run the necessary errands (like buying the bus tickets or sending postcards) and rush to more interesting places.
 Check out the Christ Statue in Burake Hills, 3 kilometers from the Makale Pond Roundabout (the main roundabout in Makale, which is the peculiar attraction on its own - see the picture below).

 Lemo is one of the oldest burial cliffs in Toraja Land (dating back to the 16th century) and probably also the most famous one.
 Likely, the first picture of tau-tau figures you have ever seen in your life was taken in Lemo.
 The spectacular Lemo cliff is considered symbolic of Toraja.
 Lemo is also one of the places mentioned on the UNESCO Tentative List.